ZishanSayyed/Big-Game-Data-visBig-Game-Data-Viz-Project/README.md

 Internship Project for iNeuron

-software used in data viz | google data studio
+software used For data viz : google data studio

 Goals:
 To Look at the birthplaces of each player and from where they belong